Questions About the Annual Results Maps

 6. Are facilities missing from the map?
 There was environmental enforcement action taken at a company near my home that is not on the map.

-7. How did EPA determine which environmental enforcement actions were displayed on the Air, Water, Land, and Cross-Media maps?
+7. How did EPA determine which environmental enforcement actions were displayed on the Air, Water, Waste and Chemical maps?

-The enforcement actions displayed on the Air, Water, Land, and Cross-Media maps are determined by the federal environmental law under which each enforcement action occurred.
+The enforcement actions displayed on the Air, Water, Waste and Chemical maps are determined by the federal environmental law under which each enforcement action occurred.
 Listed below are the federal environmental laws represented on each map:

-- Land Map: Resource Conservation and Recovery Act, Comprehensive Environmental Response, Compensation, and Liability Act (commonly known as Superfund)
+- Waste Map: Resource Conservation and Recovery Act, Comprehensive Environmental Response, Compensation, and Liability Act (commonly known as Superfund)

-- Cross-Media: Emergency Planning and Community Right-to-Know Act, Federal Insecticide, Fungicide, and Rodenticide Act, Toxic Substances Control Act
+- Chemical Map: Emergency Planning and Community Right-to-Know Act, Federal Insecticide, Fungicide, and Rodenticide Act, Toxic Substances Control Act , Clean Air Act Risk Management Progra

 No, for several reasons.
-First, facilities that received more than one enforcement action in FY 2009 are mapped only once.
+First, facilities that received more than one enforcement action in FY 2010 are mapped only once.
 Second, in its official counts, EPA, for various reasons, counts only one facility for certain types of enforcement cases (bankruptcy, debt collection, and Underground Injection Control cases), whereas, on the map, all facilities identified for these cases are mapped.
+Finally, enforcement cases that address violations at multiple facilities are counted only once, but each facility is displayed on the map.

 The Water Map allows you to identify whether water enforcement actions have been taken on Clean Water Act section 303(d) impaired waters.
 The 303(d) impaired waters are water bodies that the states or EPA determine do not meet water quality standards.
 When zoomed into a water enforcement action at a close magnitude, nearby water bodies that have a red line going through them have been designated as 303(d) impaired waters.